arvindsuresh-math/MATH-392-Intro-to-neural-networks/README.md

 I will regularly be adding/changing changes to the parent repo, and it is important to always work with the up-to-date version.
 Whenever you sit down to work on VS Code, **always start by doing the following**:

-1. Open your fork in GitHub Desktop, and make sure that your current branch is set to `main`.
+1. Open your repo GitHub Desktop, and make sure that your current branch is set to `main`.
 2. Click on `Fetch origin` to fetch the latest changes from the parent repo.
 3. Click on `Branch` > `Merge into current branch` (select `parent/main`) to merge the changes from the parent repo into your local `main` branch.
 4. Click on `Push origin` to push the changes to your fork on GitHub (more precisely, to the `main` branch on your fork).